kadamwhite/talks/2015/sideprojects-empirejs/sideprojects-empirejs.md

 <br>

 ### *Community*
-### *Teamwork* <!-- .element class="fragment" -->
+### *Teamwork*
-### *Competition* <!-- .element class="fragment" -->
+### *Competition*

 ???
-These become as much (or more) about teambuilding and community as they do about passion projects -- but they can be an easier sell than bootlegging, or a nice complement to independent exploration
+Hackathons take that idea, time-box it, and make it a group activity.
+What you lose in autonomy, the thinking goes, you gain in collaboration, teambuilding... they can be an easier sell than bootlegging, or a complement to independent exploration.

 ---